jeantessier/wisper-example/README.md

 You can start the application with:

-> $ bin/rails server
+    $ bin/rails server

+And run Sidekiq in a separate shell with:

+    $ bundle exec sidekiq

+> Sidekiq will need access to Redis, by default on `localhost`.

 And use the base URL http://localhost:3000/echo/index

-`GET` requests will get echoed in the Rails logs, and all other events internal to Rails will be listed there too.
+`GET` requests will get echoed in the Sidekiq logs.